-The transformation and evolution of Roman society went hand in hand with a transformation of the Romans themselves as individuals and hence changes in numerous other aspects such as Roman morality, the Roman economy, and Roman art.
+The transformation and evolution of Roman society went hand in hand with a transformation of the Romans themselves as individuals and hence changes in numerous other aspects such as Roman morality, the Roman economy, Religion and Roman art.
 Whilst morality and economy can be considered as co-factors in shaping Roman society, art is likely a reflection of it.

 It is not surprising that the Roman authorities were constantly concerned about social unrest and ways to prevent it: Juvenal’s “Panem et circenses” (Satire 10) was perhaps the lowest denominator in this respect but a deeper look at urban planning and Roman architecture soon show that extremely high levels of sophistication were achieved.
 For example, we can take a look at security and crowd control at the amphitheatres such as that of ancient Pompeii: the criteria adopted by the Romans to manage Roman society were at least at a par if not more advanced than those applied in modern stadia.

 To this, we have to superimpose the structural changes in the form of government which clearly had an impact on the relative importance of the Roman social classes with respect to ruling power.
 The hate of kings and the consequential shift from Kingdom to Republic brought about the emergence of Magistrates and bureaucrats whilst the shift to an Empire with totalitarian regime brought a shift in the importance and meaning of these positions.
 The hole left by the reduced meaning of voting was filled by “Panis et Circensis”: bread and circus games.
 The Roman calendar came to have as many as 180 days of festivities.
 Almost half the population lived off social security.